aws-amplify/docs/docs/lib/pubsub/fragments/js/getting-started.md

 To use PubSub with AWS IoT, you will need to create the necessary IAM policies in the AWS IoT Console, and attach them to your Amazon Cognito Identity.

-Go to IoT Core and choose *Secure* from the left navigation pane.
-Then navigate to *Create Policy*.
+Go to IoT Core and choose *Secure* from the left navigation pane, and then *Policies* from the dropdown menu.
+Next, click *Create*.
 The following `myIoTPolicy` policy will allow full access to all the topics.

 ![Alt text](~/images/create-iot-policy.png)